mpdunne/orthofiller/README.md

 OrthoFiller is then run using:

-`python OrthoFiller.py -i path/to/genome_locations_file.tdv -o output_folder -c number_of_cores`
+`python OrthoFiller.py -i path/to/genome_locations_file.tdv -o output_folder -c num_cores`

 If no output folder is specified then OrthoFiller will create one with a generic name.
 If the number of cores is not specified, OrthoFiller will run using only one core: this is not recommended as it will cause OrthoFiller to take a considerably long time.
 It is recommended that at least the same number of cores as number of species are used, and preferably at least double the number.

 ### Reference species

-By default, OrthoFiller uses information from all species specified in the locations file, and will search each genome for the new orthogroup members.
-If you want to search only specific genomes but still use others as informants, use the `-r` option to specify reference files.
-For example:
+If you do not wish to search for new genes in every one of your selected species, you may divide them into *target* and *reference* species.
+Target species are specified in a file given by the `-i` option, and reference species are specified in the file given by the `-r` option.

-`python OrthoFiller.py -i path/to/target_species.tdv -r path/to/reference_species.tdv -o output_folder -c number_of_cores`
+`python OrthoFiller.py -i path/to/target_species.tdv -r path/to/reference_species.tdv -o output_folder -c num_cores`

 The `target_species.tdv` file should *only* contain the species whose genomes you would like to search, and the `reference_species.tdv` file should contain *only* species which you *do not* wish to search.